When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 We will update this story when this has been confirmed.
 Until then, only PCR test results will be accepted.

-Best Canary Island holiday deals – Jet 2 Holidays
+Best Canary Island holiday deals for 2021 – Jet 2 Holidays

 Rated best for package holidays by customers in our holiday companies survey was Jet2 Holidays.
 Last month it was advertising last minute deals leaving in early November from £352pp, or £704 in total for seven days.
 However, it has currently stopped holidays from England again due to the national lockdown.